tianhe1120/gprs_2023/docs/tutorials/step3_clump.md

 plink --bfile [bfiles] --clump [qc snpslists] --clump-p1  --clump-p2  --clump-r2  --clump-kb  --clump-field  --clump-snp-field  --out
 ```

-The plink_bfiles_dir, qc snpslists and clump_output_dir will automatically be filled in the script.
+p1 and p2 should be the same.
-Users have to indicate the options below.

 ## How to use it?